 A so-called Commonhold Council will also be established to 'prepare homeowners and the market for the widespread take-up of commonhold'.
 The council will comprise leasehold groups, industry and government bodies.

-Russell-Cooke senior associate Shabnam Ali-Khan welcomes these changes in The Law Society Gazette.
+Russell-Cooke partner Shabnam Ali-Khan welcomes these changes in The Law Society Gazette.

 Government sets up council to 'reinvigorate' commonhold is available to read on The Law Society Gazette website.

-Shabnam is a senior associate in the enfranchisement team.
+Shabnam is a partner in the enfranchisement team.

 She specialises in lease extension and enfranchisement matters, primarily under the Leasehold Reform Housing and Urban Development Act 1993 working with a variety of clients ranging from high net worth individuals and companies to individual leaseholders and investor landlords.
 Shabnam has carved out a niche in right of first refusal matters pursuant to the Landlord and Tenant Act 1987.